phusion/passenger_library/source/intro/ruby/using_the_server.md

 gem "passenger"
 ~~~

-Now open a terminal, go to your application's directory and run bundle install to reinstall your gem bundle:
+Now open a terminal, go to your application's directory and run bundle install to install your gem bundle:

     $ cd /path-to-your-app
     $ bundle install